MoustafaMohamed01/ai-blog-assistant/README.md

 # 📝 AI Blog Assistant

-**AI Blog Assistant** is a Streamlit-powered web application that leverages Google's **Gemini 2.0 Flash** LLM to help you generate high-quality blog posts with ease.
-Simply enter your blog title, keywords, and desired word count — and let AI craft a compelling, well-structured article for you.
+**AI Blog Assistant** is a sleek, Streamlit-powered application that enables effortless blog generation using **Google's Gemini 2.0 Flash LLM**.
+Whether you're a content marketer, technical writer, or blogger, this tool helps you craft high-quality, keyword-rich blog posts in seconds — just input a title, a few keywords, and your desired word count.

+Additionally, this project includes an **experimental LLaMA-powered blog writer** using Meta’s LLaMA 3.2, showcasing multi-model support and flexibility.

 ![Blog AI Assistant Screenshot](images/Streamlit_app.jpg)